 If you’re under 18, the three-year time limit only begins when you turn 18.
 Before this, someone you trust can act as a litigation friend to pursue the claim on your behalf.
 The compensation money will be put into a secure bank account for you to access when you’re over 18.
 If no claim has been made for you by the time you turn 18, you have until your 21st birthday to claim.

 If someone lacks the mental capacity to make a claim, the three-year claims time limit is suspended unless they regain their mental capacity.
-Otherwise, someone can act as a litigation friend to pursue the claim for them.
+Otherwise, a litigation friend can pursue the claim for them.

 To receive more information about how long you may have left to start a claim, you can contact our team of advisers.
 They will be happy to offer you free legal advice about medical negligence claim time limits and the exceptions that apply.

 Some websites offer a medical negligence claims calculator, and these can be useful tools in giving a rough estimate of how much your claim could be worth.
 However, they often fail to capture the wide range of information needed to accurately value your claim.

 For this reason, we’ve created a table including the latest Judicial College Guidelines figures to show how much compensation may be awarded for a variety of injuries.
 Please be aware that this table is purely an example, and figures could vary.

 |Multiple Serious Illnesses and Injuries Plus Special Damages